-This text is a comprehensive compilation of study guides and outlines; it should not be necessary to supplement them with accounting textbooks and other materials for most topics.
-You probably already have business law and tax textbooks.
+This text is a comprehensive compilation of study guides and outlines; it should not be necessary to supplement them with textbooks and other materials for most topics.
+You probably already have accounting, business law, economics, finance, accounting information systems, and tax textbooks.
 In such a case, you must make the decision whether to replace them and trade familiarity (including notes therein, etc.), with the cost and inconvenience of obtaining the newer texts containing a more updated presentation.

-Before spending time and money acquiring a new book, begin your study program with the Wiley CPAexcel Exam Review: Regulation to determine your need for a supplemental text.
+Before spending time and money acquiring new texts, begin your study program with this book to determine your need for a supplemental text.

-Ordering Other Textual Materials
+Ordering Other Materials